 “‘Cat got your tongue?’: Performing Dialects as Difference in Andrea Levy’s Small Island.”
 Thresholds and Beyond: Exploring Abstract and Concrete Borders, Boundaries, and Frontiers.
 28 Mar.
 2015.
 Indiana University of Pennsylvania.

 (for more detailed information, see my Teaching Page)

 Recent Courses Taught

-These courses were taught as the solo instructor.
+These courses were taught as the instructor of record:

 - ENGL 286 – The Movies: Film and Critical Theory